 Remember, shoes should be comfortable from the start.
 If new shoes need to be "broken in," it means either they were not properly designed or not properly fitted for your child's foot.

-Shoes consist of four parts: the upper part, the insole, the outer sole and the heel.
+Shoes consist of four parts: the upper, the insole, the outer sole and the heel.

 The upper part of the child's shoe should be made of leather, canvas or the newer mesh materials.
 Children's feet perspire heavily, and the upper part of their shoes should be made of breathable materials.
 Leather or canvas allows the foot to breathe.
 Avoid man-made material, such as plastic.